 1) No matter what stage of loss during pregnancy it hurts – It doesn’t matter if your loss was in the first trimester or happened after birth.
 The death of your baby burns a hole through your soul that can never be fully forgotten.
 Research shows this to be true too.
 An early loss can devastate a woman just as much as a later term loss can.

-6) You feel isolated – This doesn’t happen!
-There is a silence around pregnancy loss that needs to be broken.
-So that we know longer believe statements and thoughts of “this happens to others,” because the truth is it happened to us.
+6) You feel isolated – There is a silence around pregnancy loss that needs to be broken.
+So that we no longer believe statements and thoughts of “this happens to others,” because the truth is it happened to us.
 Which means it happens.
 But now we feel alone and isolated in our grief because others don’t talk about their losses.
-We feel isolated because if no one is talking we can’t find others out there that understand this grief.
+We feel isolated because if no one is talking, we can’t find others out there that understand this grief.
 They are there.
-Keep looking, keep talking and you will find a tribe of beautiful mamas waiting to embrace you with love and warmth so you no longer feel alone.
+Keep looking, keep talking, and you will find a tribe of beautiful mamas waiting to embrace you with love and warmth, so you no longer feel alone.

 10) You will grieve differently than your partner – Your partner is missing and grieving baby too.
-You were both expecting to start a new life with a baby and now the plans have been tragically changed.
-Know that people are different in how they love and in how the grieve.
-Men and women often express emotions differently and this is true for grief as well.
+You were both expecting to start a new life with a baby, and now the plans have been tragically changed.
+Know that people are different in how they love and in how they grieve.
+Men and women often express emotions differently, and this is true for grief as well.
 Keep this in mind as you walk this difficult journey together and be gentle with each other.

-11) It’s traumatic – Usually a pregnancy loss happens suddenly, unexpectedly and physically occurs within your body.
-All these things can lead to experiencing the loss as a trauma and that is okay and a normal reaction for some.
+11) It’s traumatic – Usually, a pregnancy loss happens suddenly, unexpectedly and physically occurs within your body.
+All these things can lead to experiencing the loss as trauma, and that is okay and a normal reaction for some.
 Know that there are resources and professionals out there who can help if you need added support.

 15) You will always remember – A mother always remembers what age her baby would have been.
-It could be one year or twenty but you will remember that there was supposed to be a baby.
+It could be one year or twenty, but you will remember that there was supposed to be a baby.
 It’s okay to remember.
-It’s a way to still love.
+It’s a way to love still.